dareksob/ComponentManager/readme.md

 Manage your enviroment nodes to inizalize.
 ComponentManager is written in EcmaScript6 standard, your can use es5 version.

+## info for JSPM
+Use the github implementation
+jspm install github:dareksob/componentmanager

+npm not work at the moment

 ## minimum system enviroment
 - Promise API
 - document.querySelectorAll